perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Unused space in a cluster between end of an active file and end of the cluster
 	- **Consists of the following:**
 		- **RAM slack**
-			- Portion of last sector used in assigned ccluster
+			- Portion of last sector used in assigned cluster
 		- **File slack**
 			- Unused space allocated for a file
 - **What is an unintentional side effect of FAT16 having large clusters?**